Eduardo-Griesang/Eduardo-Griesang/README.md

 # Hi everyone

-I'm currently employed as a freelance Full Stack engineer, specializing in front-end tools.
+I'm currently employed as a Development leader at Agile Solutions, specializing in front-end tools.
 My ultimate aspiration is to secure a position at a major tech company like Google or Amazon.

 ## Where to find me